Sometimes the questions we have (especially questions about the cremation process) can be a bit weird, but we still need to ask them.

-5. Can you be cremated without a funeral service?
+6. Can you be cremated without a funeral service?

 Yes, you can be cremated without a funeral service.
-A cremation without a funeral service is a direct cremation.
+A cremation without a funeral service is called a direct cremation.

-6. What is the cheapest way to be cremated?
+7. What is the cheapest way to be cremated?

 A whole-body donation includes a cremation at no cost.
 If donating your body to science is not for you, direct cremation is the least expensive.

-7. Are bodies removed from the casket before cremation?
+8. Are bodies removed from the casket before cremation?

 The body will be removed from the casket if the casket is not suitable for cremation.
 The casket will be cremated with the body if it is suitable.

-8. Do caskets get reused?
+9. Do caskets get reused?